tryton/tryton/doc/index.rst

 As usual, if the "Use Category's accounts" is checked it is the category one that is used otherwise it is the product one.

-An Account Move is created for each Stock Move for which one Stock Location has the type "Storage" and an the other has the type "Supplier", "Customer", "Production" or "Lost and Found".
+An Account Move is created for each Stock Move done under a fiscal year with the account stock method set and for which one Stock Location has the type "Storage" and an the other has the type "Supplier", "Customer", "Production" or "Lost and Found".

 If the Stock Move has a "Supplier" Location as origin, then the Account Stock of the Product is debited and the Account Stock Supplier of the Product is